mirage335-colossus/ubiquitous_bash/README.md

 * KWrite under ChRoot may lock up the mounts, preventing _closeChRoot from working.
 Error messages suggest PulseAudio is not working normally.
 Nevertheless, cleanup seems to take place through the systemd hook upon shutdown.
 * LeafPad sometimes fails to launch from Docker container, apparently due to X11 issues.

+* BashDB must be given a "frame 0" command to show source code window in emacs "realgud".
+Self-hosted "_ubdb" self-debugger is affected by this inconvenient bug.

 # WARNING